Shreyansh81/Solar-Radiation-Prediction/README.md

 # Solar-Radiation-Prediction and Measuring value of solar radiation
--by Shreyansh Jain, student from Birla Institute of Technology, Mesra
+-by Shreyansh Jain, Arushi Mahawar and Yash Gupta student from Birla Institute of Technology, Mesra

-This is my project on machine learning.
+This is my project on machine learning and Solar Energy.
 Languages included : Python

 # Goal :
 To predict the level of solar radition from the measurements and also measure the values using solar cell using embedded system i.e with the help of Arduino.